 Our work focuses on designing a learnable weight initialization method for hybrid volumetric medical image segmentation frameworks.
 Consider a hybrid volumetric medical image segmentation network that consists of a ViT encoder $\mathcal{F}$ and a CNN-based decoder $\mathcal{G}$.
 The encoder converts 3D input patches into latent feature representations $\mathbf{Z}_{i}$ at multiple levels $i$.
 The output segmentation mask ($\hat{Y}$) is generated by combining encoder representations at multiple resolutions with the corresponding upsampled decoder representations.
 Given a 3D input volume $\mathbf{X} \in \mathbb{R}^{C \times{H} \times{W} \times{D}}$, where $C$, $H$, $W$, $D$ represents the number of channels, height, width, and depth of the image respectively, the latent feature representations generated by the encoder can be represented as:

-where $E_i$ refer to the embedding size, $P_{h_i}$, $P_{w_i}$, $P_{d_i}$, represents the patch resolution of the encoder representations at layer $i$ across height, width, and depth respectively, and $m$ is the total number of encoder layers connected to the decoder via skip connections.
+where $E_i$ refers to the embedding size, $P_{h_i}$, $P_{w_i}$, and $P_{d_i}$, represent the patch resolution of the encoder representations at layer $i$ across height, width, and depth respectively, and $m$ is the total number of encoder layers connected to the decoder via skip connections.

 Our proposed method consists of \textbf{(Step 1)} learnable weight initialization in which the model is trained on multi-objective self-supervised tasks to effectively capture the inherent data characteristics, followed by the \textbf{(Step 2)} supervised training for the volumetric segmentation task.